ZiyaadQasem/Kubernetes-nkube/README.md

 # Recipe to Install n-nodes Kubernetes cluster on your windows local machine (production-like environment)
 The scripts used here have been adapted from [this blog](https://kubernetes.io/blog/2019/03/15/kubernetes-setup-using-ansible-and-vagrant/) with some necessary modifications to fix some bugs and facilitate the process of cluster creation.
+The installation process is done via:
+- Vagrant as a virtual machines manager
+- Ansible (IT automation platform)

 ## Prerequisites
 Before you begin, you should check if virtualization is supported on your windows.
 See [this link](https://www.shaileshjha.com/how-to-find-out-if-intel-vt-x-or-amd-v-virtualization-technology-is-supported-in-windows-10-windows-8-windows-vista-or-windows-7-machine/) to do that.